Diegoacosta127/Handicapp/README.md

 - Season
 - Country

+Also you can export data to .pdf files:
+- Seasons (only if the season is over)

 Coming soon:
-- Export data (seasons, teams and players) to files
+- Export data (teams and players) to files

 ### How Handicapp works?
 When a season is over (after a match is added as final), Handicapp calculates the handicap for each player in the season and generates the next year season with the same teams and its players, but with the new handicap for each player.
 Since handicap is actually given by a specialized committee appreciation and not by maths, I've developed the following rules: